-The Verdict: They fit wonderfully well.
-The trick is as shown in the picture above, which it to tilt and rest the buds on the concha.
+The verdict: They fit wonderfully well.
+The trick is as shown in the picture above, which is to tilt and rest the buds on the concha.
 By the way, it’s pretty comfortable too, provided you fitted the earbuds with the right silicon tips.
 In my opinion, the overall feel is even superior to conventional wired earbuds.
 I wore the buds for over an hour without feeling any strain.

 Powering On, Off, and Pairing

 I have a certain trepidation towards electronic gadgets with minimal buttons and lights.
 While that seems to promise ease of use, what happens when something goes wrong?

 There are no lights to tell me what’s wrong!
 Argg, what am I supposed to do next???!

 To be honest, there’s a little bit of this with the Sudio Niva, especially if one doesn’t read the instructions.
 The voice prompts issued by the earbuds do not help too, given that most people, during first use, are unlikely to have the buds in their ears.

 Once you get the hang of it, though, it’s pretty straight-forward and simple, with Bluetooth pairing a breeze.
 One other thing to note, and this is important because it is not addressed in detail in the instructions manual.

 The Sudio Niva is controlled by the right earbud.
 The left “follows” what the right does.
 Because of that, there is the possibility of the earbuds falling out of sync.
 Should that happens, one needs to do the re-syncing procedure here.
 In my case, I’m glad to say that has not happened to me after a week of use.
 Of course, I can’t be sure about the future.

 Sudio Niva Sound Quality